 The Health Promotion and Behavioral Science (HPBS) major provides an interdisciplinary perspective on health and well-being across the lifespan, with emphasis on the prevention of illness and the promotion and maintenance of optimal health.
 Coursework focuses on the interactions among individual, family, group and community factors.
 Students completing the program have a strong foundation in theory, epidemiology, program planning, and evaluation.
 Graduates will be prepared for careers in public health, community health promotion, university/college health, government agencies, voluntary health agencies, corporate fitness and wellness, and healthcare centers.
 Students are also well prepared to pursue graduate and professional education in a variety of fields.

 Students will be required to have an overall 2.5000 minimum GPA in order to transfer to the Health Promotion and Behavioral Science major.
 If admitted to the Health Promotion and Behavioral Science major, students are required to maintain a 2.5000 GPA in their KHE Core and Cognate courses to remain in the program.
 Students who do not maintain this GPA will be placed on academic probation for one semester.
 If they do not meet the criteria after one semester, they will be dismissed from the program.

 Health Professions Preparation

-Students majoring in Health Promotion and Behavioral Science may be interested in pursuing some of the allied health professions upon graduation.
+Students majoring in Health Promotion and Behavioral Science also may be interested in pursuing some of the allied health professions upon graduation.
 These students must complete their degree requirements, plus the prerequisites for the allied health profession of their choice.
-With careful planning, it is very possible for our majors to graduate within four years, including the addition of the allied health prerequisites.
+With careful planning, it is very possible to graduate within four years even when adding the allied health prerequisites to your schedule.
 For more information on allied health professions, please visit the Health Professions Office.

 Certificate, Minors, Specializations, and Tracks